I do we do you do

 What is 'I Do, We Do, You Do'?

-The 'I Do, We Do, You Do' model, often referred to as the Gradual Release of Responsibility, is a pedagogical gem that transcends age groups and subject matter.
+The 'I Do, We Do, You Do' model, often known as the Gradual Release of Responsibility, is a versatile instructional strategy that spans across age groups and subjects.
+This teaching strategy comprises three stages: modeling (I Do), scaffolding (We Do), and independent practice (You Do), each acting as a cognitive scaffold for students.

 Key Insights:

-• The 'I Do, We Do, You Do' model is versatile, applicable across age groups and subjects.
+• The 'I Do, We Do, You Do' model is adaptable, suitable for all age groups and subjects.

-• It involves a three-step process: modeling, scaffolding, and independent practice.
+• It follows a three-step process: modeling, scaffolding, and independent practice.

-• The model aligns well with various learning theories, offering a robust framework for effective teaching.
+• This model aligns with various learning theories, providing a robust framework for effective teaching.

 A Closer Look at Each of the Stages